huggingface/transformers/examples/seq2seq/README.md

 - If you want to run experiments on improving the summarization finetuning process, try the XSUM Shared Task (below).
 It's faster to train than CNNDM because the summaries are shorter.
 - For CNN/DailyMail, the default `val_max_target_length` and `test_max_target_length` will truncate the ground truth labels, resulting in slightly higher rouge scores.
 To get accurate rouge scores, you should rerun calculate_rouge on the `{output_dir}/test_generations.txt` file saved by `trainer.test()`
 - `--max_target_length=60 --val_max_target_length=60 --test_max_target_length=100 ` is a reasonable setting for XSUM.
-- `wandb` can be used by specifying `--logger wandb`.
+- `wandb` can be used by specifying `--logger_name wandb`.
 It is useful for reproducibility.
 Specify the environment variable `WANDB_PROJECT='hf_xsum'` to do the XSUM shared task.
 - If you are finetuning on your own dataset, start from `distilbart-cnn-12-6` if you want long summaries and `distilbart-xsum-12-6` if you want short summaries.
 (It rarely makes sense to start from `bart-large` unless you are a researching finetuning methods).